-The Snipping Tool · Windows Vista, Windows 7 and Windows 8
+The Snipping Tool · Microsoft Windows

 To take a screenshot on an Apple device, click both the on/off button and the home button at the same time.
 The screen will flash white for a second and a screenshot will then be placed in your photo album / camera roll.